wwitzel3/stockpot/README.md

 Feedback
 --------
-You can send questions or comments to <wayne@pieceofpy.com>.
+You can send questions or comments to <wayne@pieceofpy.com> or use the [discussion forums https://sourceforge.net/p/stockpot/discussion/general/]